Food in Taipei || Top 6 Foods You Simply Cannot Miss

 We don’t need much explanation for this dish, since the name gives it away; braised pork with rice, often accompanied with boiled eggs or other accompaniments.

-The general main ingredients remain the same for this food in Taiwan.
+The general main ingredients remain the same for this food in Taipei.

 Ground pork marinated and boiled in soy sauce, on the top of steamed rice.

-There is a debate on where the original origins of this dish lie, mainly between Shandong and Taiwan.
+There is a debate on where the original origins of this dish lie, mainly between Shandong and Taipei.

 Eager to prove their entitlement, the Taipei government launched a huge campaign in 2011 handing out 1000 free bowls of this tasty treat to the public, claiming ownership of the dish.